treban/pimatic-raspbee/README.md

 * **"dim raspbee -name- to -value-"**

 **Example:**
-set color temp Light 1 to 10 and set color rgb Light 3 to #121212 and activate group scene All-ON
+set color temp Light1 to 10 and set color rgb Light2 to #121212 and activate group scene All-ON

 **Optional** a -transtime- can be specified.
 This allows the changeover to be time-controlled.